6 Steps to Help Keep Your Heart Healthy

 - Resistance bands

-Stretching, balance, and flexibility.
+And the third is stretching, balance, and flexibility.
 “Flexibility workouts, such as stretching, don’t directly contribute to heart health.
-What they do is benefit musculoskeletal health, which enables you to stay flexible and free from joint pain, cramping and other muscular issues.”
+What they do is benefit musculoskeletal health, which enables you to stay flexible and free from joint pain, cramping, and other muscular issues.”

 Here are some stretching exercises you can do:

 - Tai chi

 By keeping the six above things in-check, you will be giving your heart a boost in the right direction.
 With minimal effort and attention to your heart, your heart will stay in good shape, and your veins will reap the benefits.

-If you ever feel like your vein health may be off track, call Vein Clinics of America.
-Our team of vein specialists are the top in the industry, and will help you get your vein health back to where it should be.
+If you ever feel like your vein health may be off track, contact Vein Clinics of America.
+Our team of vein specialists are the top in the industry and will help you get your vein health back to where it should be.